-In addition to satisfying general requirements for admission to Wilmington University, effective July 1, 2014, applicants for admission to this degree program are required by state regulation to demonstrate mastery of general knowledge.
-This program-entry requirement can be met by providing an official score report showing scores (including all sub-scores) on the ETS Praxis Core Academic Skills for Educators (ETS # 5712, 5722, and 5732).
+In addition to satisfying general requirements for admission to Wilmington University, effective July 1, 2014, applicants for admission to this degree program are required by state regulation to demonstrate mastery of general knowledge. \This program-entry requirement can be met by providing an official score report showing scores (including all sub-scores) on the ETS Praxis Core Academic Skills for Educators (ETS # 5712, 5722, and 5732).

-For complete information about Delaware tests and score requirements for educators, go to this website: regulations.delaware.gov/AdminCode/title14/1500/1510. shtml#TopOfPage.
+For complete information about Delaware tests and score requirements for educators, go to this website.